 What Can You Freeze In Mason Jars?

 You can freeze any fluids or solids.
-Typically, for glass freezer containers, you’ll see anything from soups to fruits like berries and bananas.
+Typically, for glass freezer containers, you’ll see anything from soups and homemade broth to fruits like berries and bananas.

-In terms of liquids, however, our earlier tip about leaving some space in the container is even more critical.
+However, our earlier tip about leaving some space in the container is even more critical in terms of liquids.

 The logic is simple; if you fill a jar with fruits and freeze it, there will inevitably be small pockets of space, allowing the fruit to expand when they freeze.